Law and Justice: Early ideology

+Shift towards modern program

+In 2005, Law and Justice made Civic Platform its main ideological opponent despite their previous closeness - Law and Justice posed a difference between Civic Platform's "liberal Poland" and its "social Poland".
+The former was marked by economic liberalism, austerity, deregulation and "serving the rich".
+In contrast, Law and Justice stressed its "social" character, pledging policies that would help the poor.
+The party attacked Civic Platform's flat tax proposal and advocated a much more active role of the state in the economy.
+Law and Justice also made "an offer to the left", stressing its economically left-wing policies.

+The party's pivot towards the economic left led the leader of far-left Samoobrona, Andrzej Lepper, to endorse Lech Kaczyński in the 2005 Polish presidential election, arguing that left-wing voters must vote against the neoliberalism of Civic Platform; Lepper also justified his decision on the basis of Kaczyński's declarations in support of funding social welfare, fighting unemployment and taking a tougher stance towards the European Union.
+Law and Justice had undergone a radical ideological change, abandoning its centrist position towards an increasingly populist and nationalist political orientation.
+This change was also marked by a pivot on the party's position towards the European Union - initially strongly supportive of European integration, PiS became a Eurosceptic party that criticized the EU from nationalist, protectionist, and anti-neoliberal perspectives.

-The party then started radicalizing and broadening its program following its victory in the 2005 Polish parliamentary election.
+Law and Justice then started radicalizing and broadening its program following its victory in the 2005 Polish parliamentary election.
 In 2006, Chicago Tribune wrote that "President Kaczynski's Law and Justice Party ran on a populist reform platform but veered sharply to the right after its victory".
-The same year, Polish journalist Krzysztof Bobiński wrote: "When they started out, the Kaczynski brothers were fairly mainstream … but now they've gotten into bed with the League of Polish Families and Samoobrona.
+The same year, Polish journalist Krzysztof Bobiński wrote: "When they started out, the Kaczynski brothers were fairly mainstream ... but now they've gotten into bed with the League of Polish Families and Samoobrona.
 They are moving to the right, and it's a pretty intolerant right."

 According to Polish political scientists Krzysztof Kowalczyk and Jerzy Sielski, Law and Justice had moved from a single-issue party in 2001 to a staunchly and broadly conservative one by 2006.
 They noted that by 2006 the party started calling for a "conservative revolution" that would restore traditional values to Poland, and gradually adopted right-wing populist rhetoric characterized by a "somewhat leftist" economical policy to undercut the appeal of far-right anti-capitalist League of Polish Families (LPR), agrarian socialist Self-Defence of the Republic of Poland (Samoobrona) and the agrarian Polish People's Party (PSL).
 The populist pivot of PiS is credited with causing the electoral blowout of Samoobrona and LPR in the 2007 Polish parliamentary election.

-The party had undergone a radical ideological change, abandoning its centrist position towards an increasingly populist and nationalist political orientation.
-This change was also marked by a pivot on the party's position towards the European Union - initially strongly supportive of European integration, PiS became an Eurosceptic party that criticized the EU from nationalist, protectionist, and anti-neoliberal perspectives.
-In 2015, the party was said to have shifted "to a more social and less patriotic/conservative" program.